vsouza/awesome-ios/README.md

  * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift. :large_orange_diamond:
  * [tapkulibrary](https://github.com/devinross/tapkulibrary) - tap + haiku = tapku, a well crafted open source iOS framework.
  * [KCHorizontalDial](https://github.com/kciter/KCHorizontalDial) - A horizontal scroll dial like Instagram. :large_orange_diamond:
- * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants. :large_orange_diamond:
  * [ScrollPager](https://github.com/aryaxt/ScrollPager) - A scroll pager similar to the one in Flipboard :large_orange_diamond:
  * [ComponentKit](http://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
  * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.